 Norwegian Air secures first cash infusion from state rescue package

-The first of those, consisting of 1.2 billion crowns, is dependent on creditors postponing instalments and scrapping interest payments for as long as the guarantee lasts.
-The second, amounting to 1.5 billion crowns, would require Norwegian to boost its equity, the government has said.
+A tranche of 1.2 billion crowns is dependent on creditors postponing instalments and scrapping interest payments for as long as the guarantee lasts.
+Another of 1.5 billion crowns would require Norwegian to boost its equity, the government has said.

-The company said it is now seeking further guarantees from financial institutions to help the company to access these remaining tranches.
-"The government guarantee scheme is crucial for the company as the current state of the capital markets in combination with the challenging times for the airline industry limit the options available," Norwegian added. ($1 = 11.2656 Norwegian crowns)
+The company said it is now seeking further guarantees from financial institutions to help it access these tranches.
+"The government guarantee scheme is crucial for the company as the current state of the capital markets in combination with the challenging times for the airline industry limit the options available," Norwegian said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)